 - Larger font

 Requests can be made via email to [email protected].
 Please attach documentation issued by a medical professional in the last 3 years that outlines the recommendations for any accommodation.
 Engineers and Geoscientists BC cannot guarantee that accomadations will be provided if requests and supporting documents are sent after the application deadline.

 You can write this examination three times.
 Each time you attempt the exam, you are required to pay the examination fee.
 Those who fail to pass the Professional Practice Exam in three sessions are required to wait 12 months before attempting the examination for a fourth time.
 All fourth or subsequent attempts will require a letter addressed to the Registration Committee requesting permission to attempt the exam again.
 The Registration Committee reviews and makes decisions regarding these requests on a case to case basis.

-The results of the examination are released via email approximately 4 weeks after the examination date.
+The results of the examination are released via email approximately 2-3 weeks after the examination date.
 Engineers and Geoscientists BC will always release results prior to the next examination application deadline.

 Applicants of Engineers and Geoscientists BC and current EIT or GIT members can apply and pay for the Professional Practice Exam through their Account.